shipnow/docs/README.md

 will hold all orders and products for that client, which all users of that account can access (with different access levels).

 Each account can have as many users as they need.
+Additional users can be created via the API or the sellers interface.

 Access Levels
 -------------